unic/neba-sample-project/README.md

 # NEBA Directive: a sample application for the NEBA framework for Apache Sling
 This project demonstrates core concepts and features of the NEBA framework for Sling.
-It provides a demonstrative mini-CMS application for the beautiful responsive _directive_ template set by [http://html5up.net](http://html5up.net).
+It provides a demonstrative mini WEB application for the beautiful responsive _directive_ template set by [http://html5up.net](http://html5up.net).
 The application was created as part of a presentation of the 2015 .adaptTo conference in Berlin, Germany and is continuously updated to serve as a sample project for NEBA.

 ![NEBA Directive: A sample application for NEBA for Sling](README/intro.png)